operate-bsv/www.operatebsv.org/src/docs/extentions.md

 ### JavaScript

 To create an Operate extension in JavaScript, define a class that extends from the `Operate.VM.Extension` class.
-You must define a static `extend()` method which recieves a `vm` instance with which you can modify the VM state.
+You must define a static `extend()` method which receives a `vm` instance with which you can modify the VM state.

 It is possible to add native Lua functions or JavaScript code that will be exposed to the Lua VM as a native function.